ProvableHQ/leo/documentation/guides/testing.md

 ### Modeling Onchain State

-The Leo test framework executes tests via the real VM, so on-chain state (mappings, storage) is fully supported in `@test fn` functions — no special syntax is required.
-Call entry functions that return `Final` the same way as any other function; the finalization will be executed as part of the test run.
+The Leo test framework executes tests in the real VM.
+Thus, `@test fn` functions fully support on-chain mappings and storage without special syntax.
+Call entry functions that return `Final` in the same way as other functions.
+The test run executes the finalization.

 For end-to-end and integration testing against a live network or a local devnet, use the [SDK](https://github.com/ProvableHQ/sdk) directly or `snarkVM` as a library.